magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 p  puts (pastes) it(copied or deleted text).
 R  Replace mode until  <ESC>  is pressed.

 rx  to replace one char with "x" ce  change until the end of a word c$  change until the end of line

 ctrl+g to show your location and the file status
 G  to move to the bottom of the file
 501G  to move to the 501 lines of the file gg  to move to the start of the file

+v  (visual) select text, then you can type  d  to delete text or save to file with  :w FILENAME

-% press % on a bracket can fast move the curser to the matching bracket
+% press "%" on a bracket can fast move the curser to the matching bracket
 NOTE: This is very useful in debugging a program with unmatched parentheses!

 / typing / followed by a phrase searches FORWARD for the phrase.